solarte7/NegationAndUncertainty/BiLSTM/Readme.txt

 2) The directory libs contains an implementation of the CRF layer.

-3) Before using this script, the training corpus must be pre-processed using scripts from the Preprocessing directory.
+3) Before using these scripts, the training corpus must be pre-processed using scripts from the Preprocessing directory.

 4) Word embeddings must be obtained before using the BiLSTM-CRF model,  as follow: